Updated on 2024-09-30 GMT+08:00

 • Load Balancer: Select a shared or dedicated load balancer.
 If no load balancer is available, create one.
 The load balancer has at least two listeners, and ports 80 and 443 are not occupied by listeners.

-• Admission Verification: Admission control is performed on Ingresses to ensure that the controller can generate valid configurations.
+• Admission Check: Admission control is performed on Ingresses to ensure that the controller can generate valid configurations.
 Admission verification is performed on the configuration of Nginx Ingresses.
 If the verification fails, the request will be intercepted.
 For details about admission verification, see Access Control.

 • Admission check slows down the responses to Ingress requests.